mickaelmarchal/astro-image-exif-loader/package/README.md

 This package provides two main functions:

-1. **Loader**: Creates an Astro content collection from your images and extracts EXIF metadata into structured data.
+1. **Loader**: Creates an Astro content collection from your images and extracts EXIF metadata.
 Each entry's `id` is the filename with extension (e.g., "photo.jpg").
-2. **Importer**: Optionally enhances collection entries with Astro Assets imports so you can display the actual images.
+2. **Importer**: Extends the collection entries with a `entry.defaultImport` property, which includes the actual import of the image for use with Astro Image Optimization.
 Only works for images under `/src/`.

-The loader scans your image directory and creates collection entries with EXIF data.
-Use `getEntry("collection", "filename.jpg")` to get specific images by filename.
+Optional.

 ## Quick Start